With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Switch to Color 2 without cutting Color 1.
 Knit across in Color 2.

 During the process, you can gauge how your work is going by looking down the piece at an angle.
-Once your pattern is done, or you are happy with the ...
+Once your pattern is done, or you are happy ...

 My Shadow Knit Piano Scarfby ERNesbitt